goshiphq/goship-cms/content/blog/what-are-the-types-of-trailers-in-truckload-shipping.md

 * Non-perishable food and beverages
 * Retail products

-### Dry van trailer dimensions:
+#### Dry van trailer dimensions:

 Length: 28, 32, 36, 40, 42, 43, 45, 48, 53 feet Widths: 96 – 102 inches Height: 12.5 – 13.5 feet

-## Refrigerated trailers
+### Refrigerated trailers

 In a nutshell, [refrigerated trailers](https://www.plslogistics.com/blog/refrigerated-shipping-trailers-7-facts/), or reefers, are just refrigerators on wheels.
 On the outside, they look like dry van trailers but have built-in climate control systems inside to maintain a specific temperature during transit.
 It’s not hard to guess that reefers typically move perishable products.

-### The most frequently moved commodities:
+#### The most frequently moved commodities:

 * Perishable food and beverages
 * Flowers
 * Pharmaceuticals
 * Fine art products

-### Refrigerated trailer dimensions:
+#### Refrigerated trailer dimensions:

 Length: 28, 32, 36, 40, 48, 51, 53 feet Widths: 96 – 102 inches Height: 12.5 – 13.5 feet

-## Flatbed trailer
+### Flatbed trailer

 Flatbed is an open trailer with sides but no roof and a specific deck to load freight.
-Essentially, flatbeds won’t work if your freight is sensitive to wind or rain, because these trailers don’t protect like dry vans.
+Essentially, flatbeds won’t work if your cargo is sensitive to wind or rain because these trailers don’t protect like dry vans.
 However, [flatbed shipping](https://www.goship.com/blog/what-is-flatbed-shipping/) may be the only reasonable solution for oversized freight.
 These trailers handle cargo of irregular shape and size and are in high demand among industrial shippers.

-### The most frequently moved commodities:
+#### The most frequently moved commodities:

 * Oversized machinery
 * Industrial equipment
 * Steel products, pipes, and rigs
 * Aircraft, engines

-### Flatbed trailer dimensions:
+#### Flatbed trailer dimensions:

 Length: 40, 42, 45, 48, 53 feet Widths: 102 inches Height: 58 – 62 inches.
 Now, when you know all the main trailer types, you’re good to arrange a shipment and choose the right equipment for your freight!
 Check out our [truckload shipping](https://www.goship.com/shipping-services/truckload-freight-shipping/) services.